Import from seed phrase

 Step 1: Open the SubWallet extension and click on the account name to access the account selection tab.

-Step 2: In the account selection tab, click the icon at the bottom of the screen.
+Step 2: In the account selection tab, click the

 Step 3: Choose "Import from seed phrase" as the chosen method to import your account.